radhikasrinivasan8/UserSignup/README.md

 **UserApp**
 ==============================

-Python task – Google Cloud
+Python task in Google Cloud
 a.
-Create a login/signup page that support
+Create a login/signup page that support <br>
 b.
-Enable reCaptcha for the signup page
+Enable reCaptcha for the signup page <br>
 c.
-Store the information in a Google cloud datastore
+Store the information in a Google cloud datastore<br>
 d.
-Create an administrator page to see/delete/reset password of users
+Create an administrator page to see/delete/reset password of users<br>

 The files that implement the above tasks: